 Updated: Jun 22

-One may initially think that in the social isolation, social anxiety is no longer as prevalent.
+One may initially think that in the social isolation, when one is distant from others that social anxiety is no longer as prevalent.

-Social Anxiety, especially on social media, is still a significant issue for many of us at this time.
+Social Anxiety, especially in the virtual world, on social media, is still a significant issue for many of us.

-Social Anxiety is when we find it difficult to engage with others because of two things:
+Social Anxiety occurs when we find it difficult to engage with others because of two things:

 ❇️ we hold the belief that people have negative perceptions of us